Unique Proof Double Denomination Dual Date

 Since no Mint Mark designates which U.S. Mint struck the 1967 U.S. Dimes, the only way to determine if this 1967 Dime was struck in San Francisco would be the special surface and strike on the SMS Dimes.
 Since this Dime was overstruck by proof quarter dies for the 1976 Bicentennial Quarter, no determination can be made.

 1976 Bicentennial off-metal mint errors are very rare in every denomination struck for circulation.
-In proof, they are prohibitively rare with only 3 proof Bicentennial off-metal double denominations known on any denomination.
-There are (2) Bicentennial proof quarters struck over struck cents known and now this just discovered and unique 1976-S Bicentennial quarter struck over a struck 1967 dime.
+In proof, they are prohibitively rare with only 4 proof Bicentennial off-metal double denominations known on any denomination.
+There are (2) Bicentennial proof quarters struck over struck cents known, a Bicentennial proof quarter double struck on a struck dime and this just discovered and unique 1976-S Bicentennial quarter struck over a struck 1967 dime.

 This unique mint error offered here was just discovered and was authenticated and certified Proof 67 by NGC.
 It is unique and is a significant discovery for several important reasons.
 It is the only known Bicentennial quarter struck over a struck dime in proof.
 It is also a "dual date" Bicentennial 1976-S quarter overstruck on a 1967 dime, 9 years apart.
 It was either struck in Philadelphia or Denver for circulation or San Francisco on a specially prepared SMS planchet.

 It was preserved in amazing condition with considerable detail remaining on both the obverse and reverse.
 The obverse design of the dime is mostly visible underneath the design of the obverse design of the quarter.
 The full date 1967 is clearly visible giving it a remarkable and dramatic look of the dual date 1976-S and 1967.